Alanaktion/alanaktion.github.io/portfolio.md

 ![StructHub](//blog.phpizza.com/assets/portfolio/firefox/structhub.png)
 </div>

-StructHub was a startup I developed with Michael Robinson, that is now cancelled.
-We developed a brand, landing page, and several Facebook ads before retiring the project.
+This is an early landing page for StructHub, a startup I co-founded with Michael Robinson.
+We developed a brand, landing page, and several Facebook ads in the early stages following this minimalistic style.

 [View Landing Page &rsaquo;](https://phpizza.com/~alan/structhub/) (archived)